-PART - D
+Part - D

-Answer the following ouestions in 5 Marks ONE PAGE
+Answer the following questions in one page 5 Marks

-What are the advantages of GST?
+1. What are the advantages of GST?

-- Ans. (i) GST will mainly remove the cascading effect on the sale of goods and services. - Removal of cascading effect will directly impact the cost of goods. - (iii) Tax is eliminated in this regime, the cost of goods decreases. - (iv) GST is also mainly technologically driven. - (v) All activities like registration, return filing, application for refund and response to notice need to be done online on the GST portal.
+- Ans. (i) GST will mainly remove the cascading effect on the sale of goods and services. - (ii) Removal of cascading effect will directly impact the cost of goods. - (iii) Tax is eliminated in this regime, the cost of goods decreases. - (iv) GST is also mainly technologically driven. - (v) All activities like registration, return filing, application for refund and response to notice need to be done online on the GST portal.
 This will speed up the processes.

-2. What are the causes for the increase in public
+2. What are the causes for the increase in public debt?